ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/viewer/internationalization.md

 [React Hooks](https://react.i18next.com/latest/usetranslation-hook), but it requires at least React > 16.8 😉

-### Using outside of OHIF viewer
+### Using outside of Cure Assist

-OHIF Viewer already sets a main [I18nextProvider](https://react.i18next.com/latest/i18nextprovider) connected to the shared i18n instance from `@ohif/i18n`, all extensions inside OHIF Viewer will share this same provider at the end, you don't need to set new providers at all.
+Cure Assist already sets a main [I18nextProvider](https://react.i18next.com/latest/i18nextprovider) connected to the shared i18n instance from `@ohif/i18n`, all extensions inside Cure Assist will share this same provider at the end, you don't need to set new providers at all.

-But, if you need to use it completely outside of OHIF viewer, you can set the I18nextProvider this way:
+But, if you need to use it completely outside of Cure Assist, you can set the I18nextProvider this way:

 ```js